Travel Tips

 Preparing Your Phone for International Travel

-Before you jet off, take some time to prep your phone for data-savvy travel:
+Before you go for a vacation, take some time to prep your phone for a travel abroad:

 • Download offline maps: Google Maps lets you download entire cities or regions.